natewoodward/natewoodward.github.io/_drafts/bash-output-patterns.md

 [terrible](https://unix.stackexchange.com/questions/388519/bash-wait-for-process-in-process-substitution-even-if-command-is-invalid).
 If you're not sure what I mean by this, try making the SO answer in the first link work in a sane way, without any race conditions or relying on undocumented `bash` behavior.

+[^3]: When I say that `tail` is "first" here,
+    I only mean that it's the first command in the pipeline when read top to bottom, left to right.
+As many of you are well aware, processes in the same pipeline run concurrently.